 Do I need to pre-cook ingredients?

-We tested these soups in a 1.4 litre soup maker with no sauté, or fry function.
+We tested these soups in a 1.4-litre soup maker with no sauté or fry function.
 This means we didn’t fry anything before making the soup, saving time, making the soups healthier and reducing washing-up.

 If you have time, you can always fry the vegetables in a pan in a little oil, before transferring them to the soup maker, or if your machine has a sauté function, read the instruction manual and feel free to use this.
-It will add more flavour and sweetness to your soup, although not essential.
+It will add more flavour and sweetness to the soup, although not essential.

-What if I don’t want my soup super smooth?
+What if I don’t want my soup super-smooth?

 Most soup makers have a ‘chunky’ and a ‘smooth’ setting.
 This means you can still make chunky soups like minestrone, chicken and sweetcorn, or lentil soups, it just doesn’t blend as much as the ‘smooth’ setting, but still stirs, heats and makes delicious soups in minutes.